prerit2803/Continuous-delivery-framework/README.md

 + Sets up Jenkins on a local server(Ubuntu-xenial64 VM) and configures plugins to display coverage, and test results.
 + Generates 100 fuzzed commits on iTrust2-v2 repository locally ,triggers build jobs, and generated reports(on build success) for each commit.
 + Once all fuzzed builds are finished, displays the prioritization results for all the tests of the suite.
-+ Automates test generation for the checkbox.io and presents Instanbul coverage reports at the end of the playbook.
++ Automates test generation for the checkbox.io and presents Istanbul coverage reports at the end of the playbook.

 Once you clone the repository, you can see the following file structure:
 ```